Falit25/XRAY_Abnormality_Detection/README.md

 # MURA X-Ray Classification

-A deep learning project for classifying X-ray images using the MURA (MusculoSkeletal Radiographs) dataset with pre-trained ResNet50 and DenseNet121 models.
+A deep learning project for classifing X-ray images using the MURA (MusculoSkeletal Radiographs) dataset with pretrained ResNet50 and DenseNet121 models.

 ## Overview

-This project trains and deploys deep learning models to classify X-ray images as positive or negative for abnormalities.
+This project trains deep learning models ResNet50 and DenseNet121 to classify X-ray images as positive or negative for abnormalities.
 It includes:
-- **Model training** using PyTorch (model.ipynb)
+- **Model training** using PyTorch as dataloader (model.ipynb)
-- **Web-based inference apps** using Streamlit
+- **Web-based inference apps** using Streamlit for a web interface.
-- **Two UI versions**: basic and stylish

 ## Features

 ### Core Features
-- **Automated X-Ray Classification**: Binary classification (normal/abnormal) with confidence scoring
+- **Automated X-Ray Classification**: Binary classification 0for abnormality and 1 for normal with confidence scoring
-- **Multiple Model Support**: ResNet50 and DenseNet121 architectures with transfer learning
+- **Multiple Model Support**: ResNet50 and DenseNet121 architectures with transfer learning and their variation
 - **Web Interface**: User-friendly Streamlit applications for real-time prediction
 - **Complete ML Pipeline**: From data loading to model deployment